lysender/kohana-doc/application/manual/en/intro/about.md

 ## What makes Kohana great?

-Anything can be extended using the unique [filesystem](about.filesystem) design, little or no [configuration](about.configuration) is necessary, [error handling](debugging.errors) helps locate the source of errors quickly, and [debugging](debugging) and [profiling](debugging.profiling) provide insight into the application.
+Kohana has a minimal set of core classes that can help you build your MVC application quick and flexible.
+All classes can be extended using the unique [cascading filesystem](http://kohanaframework.org/guide/about.filesystem) design.
+Little or no [configuration](http://kohanaframework.org/guide/about.configuration) is necessary, [error handling](http://kohanaframework.org/guide/debugging.errors) helps locate the source of errors quickly, and [debugging](http://kohanaframework.org/guide/debugging) and [profiling](http://kohanaframework.org/guide/debugging.profiling) provide insight into the application.

-To help secure your applications, tools for [XSS removal](security.xss), [input validation](security.validation), [signed cookies](security.cookies), [form](security.forms) and [HTML](security.html) generators are all included.
-The [database](security.database) layer provides protection against [SQL injection](http://wikipedia.org/wiki/SQL_Injection).
+To help secure your applications, tools for [XSS removal](http://kohanaframework.org/guide/security.xss), [input validation](http://kohanaframework.org/guide/security.validation), [signed cookies](http://kohanaframework.org/guide/security.cookies), [form](http://kohanaframework.org/guide/security.forms) and [HTML](http://kohanaframework.org/guide/security.html) generators are all included.
+The [database](http://kohanaframework.org/guide/security.database) layer provides protection against [SQL injection](http://wikipedia.org/wiki/SQL_Injection).
 Of course, all official code is carefully written and reviewed for security.

-## This Documentation Sucks!
+## Download

-We are working very hard to provide complete documentation.
-If you are having trouble finding an answer, check the [unofficial wiki](http://kerkness.ca/wiki/doku.php).
-If you would like to add or change something in the guide, please [fork the userguide](http://github.com/kohana/userguide), make your changes, and send a pull request.
-If you are not familar with git, you can also submit a [feature request](http://dev.kohanaframework.org/projects/kohana3/issues) (requires registration).
+To get the latest version of Kohana Framework, visit the download page: [Download Kohana](http://kohanaframework.org/download).